Rakhi Sawant Cries & Complains Her Husband Is Ignoring Her; Netizens TROLL Her By Calling Her 'Item'

 In one of the videos, she even tagged her husband Ritesh, who already has 1k followers and has shared only one post!
 His profile says, he is a ‘Business Director', who lives in ‘Manchester United State' and 'Married in Bollywood Indian actress & dancer @rakhisawant2511'.

-Rakhi Is In UK!
+Rakhi Is In The UK!

-But just a few hours ago, she shared a video in which she asked fans to share their problems by commenting on her Instagram post and revealed that she is in UK with her husband.
+But just a few hours ago, she shared a video in which she asked fans to share their problems by commenting on her Instagram post and revealed that she is in the UK with her husband.

 Netizens Troll Rakhi

-Meanwhile, netizens have been trolling her for creating dramas.
+Meanwhile, netizens have been trolling her for her constant drama.
 Check out a few comments:

 Beingvarsha1368: 🤦♀️kab sudregi yaar. -(sic)